 I have also been quite lazy with testing the pulse and that's mainly because I don't really have many food items I can test now that I am just feasting on juices.
 I will write a separate diary on monitoring foods with the pulse test once I start slowly coming off this juice fast.
 That said, I will test carrot juice today, and possibly beetroots, to see if I have a food sensitivity to them.

-(For the difference between a food sensitivity and an allergy, read my up-and-coming book review: Antony J Haynes: The Food Intolerance Bible.
+(For the difference between a food sensitivity and an allergy, read the book by Antony J Haynes, entitled: The Food Intolerance Bible.
 The basic difference is that an allergy manifests very soon after eating a food, whereas food intolerance can manifest days or weeks later, and be more difficult to detect.
 Many doctors are inclined to treat the symptoms with medicines, when it is often not necessary.
 The symptoms can consist of fatigue, sinusitis, irritability, migranes, food cravings, inability to lose or gain weight, etc.)

 2pm, pulse: 70bpm.